CorvusCloudburst/wemod-shortener/README.md

 This application requires PHP 8.4 and [composer](https://getcomposer.org/).
 If you do not have these, you may be directed to install them before retrying `make init`.

-If you're hitting errors while getting set up, I recommend stepping through steps listed in the `init` flow of the [Makefile](./Makefile).
+If you're hitting errors while getting set up, I recommend stepping through the commands performed by the `init` flow of the [Makefile](./Makefile).

 ### Running the application locally